BGforgeNet/bg2-tweaks-and-tricks/docs/traps.md

 - Pause game on all traps, or just ground ones.
 - Toggle Find Traps automatically, provided that the character's class allows it.
 - Center on the character, or on location of the supposed trap.
-- Play the "trap found" sound
+- Play the "trap found" sound.

 ### Core
 Core is required to enable the selected components.
 Components installed after Core won't work.